Second in popularity only to Chesler Park

 , surrounded by slickrock benches and multicolored pinnacles.
 The isolated, freestanding arch projects outwards at right angles from the Cedar Mesa sandstone cliffs and is notable both for its height (450 feet) and shape - sharply angular, with two main openings and one smaller.
 The formation is named because of the resemblance to Stonehenge in England, a place long associated with druids.

 Besides the arch itself, the view downcanyon from its base is also spectacular, as the partly bushy streambed is hidden beneath red benches so the canyon appears entirely made of undulating red sandstone, lined by white spires and fins, with a narrow slit along the base.
 Over a dozen other major arches are found in this area but Druid is the easiest reached and one of the most unusual.
-The hike to the arch is 5.4 miles by the shortest trail, starting from the
+The hike to the arch is 5.4 miles by the shortest trail, starting from the Elephant Hill

 ; both routes are relatively easy with little overall elevation change, either along canyon floors or across open plateaus.